Team-Retrospect/retrospect-ui/README.md

 The home page displays a count of Client-Side, Server-Side, and Frontend Errors.
 Client-Side errors are spans with a 4xx level status code.
 Server-Side errors are spans with a 5xx level status code.
 Frontend Errors are console.error browser events.

 The home page also displays a list of those client-side and server-side errors and a list of the frontend errors.
 Clicking on a row will bring you to the chapter associated with that error.

+### Event Search

+The event search page displays a list of events recorded in the browser.
+These events can be sorted and filtered by their columns.
+Clicking on a row will display additional Event Details.

+### Span Search

+The span search page displays a list of spans recorded in the back-end.
+These spans can be sorted and filtered by their columns.
+Clicking on a row will display additional Span Details.

+### Trigger Routes

+The trigger routes page displays a list of trigger routes recorded by Retrospect.
+Trigger routes are the first route requested in a trace.
+For example, if a user were checking out in an e-commerce application, the browser might send a request to `/checkout` - this would be the trigger route.
+Even if that first request results in requests to `/inventory` or `/payment_validation` endpoints, the initial requested route is the trigger route.

+Clicking on a row in the trigger route list will show you a list of spans with that same trigger route, i.e. spans whose trace began with that requested route.

+### Sessions

+The sessions page displays a list of sessions recorded by Retrospect.
+These sessions can be sorted and filtered by their columns.
+Clicking on a sessions will bring you to the session page associated with that session id.

+### Chapter

+### Session